RTippin/messenger/docs/Commands.md

 ---

 ### `php artisan messenger:purge:documents` | `--now` | `--days=30`
 - Purge all soft deleted document messages that were archived past the set days (30 default).
-We run it through our action to remove the document file from storage and message from the database.
+The document files will be removed from storage and message models pruned from the database.
 - `--days=X` flag to set how many days in the past to start at.
 - `--now` flag to run immediately without dispatching jobs to queue.

 ---

 ### `php artisan messenger:purge:audio` | `--now` | `--days=30`
 - Purge all soft deleted audio messages that were archived past the set days (30 default).
-We run it through our action to remove the audio file from storage and message from the database.
+The audio files will be removed from storage and message models pruned from the database.
 - `--days=X` flag to set how many days in the past to start at.
 - `--now` flag to run immediately without dispatching jobs to queue.

 ---

 ### `php artisan messenger:purge:videos` | `--now` | `--days=30`
 - Purge all soft deleted video messages that were archived past the set days (30 default).
-We run it through our action to remove the video file from storage and message from the database.
+The video files will be removed from storage and message models pruned from the database.
 - `--days=X` flag to set how many days in the past to start at.
 - `--now` flag to run immediately without dispatching jobs to queue.

 ---

 ### `php artisan messenger:purge:images` | `--now` | `--days=30`
 - Purge all soft deleted image messages that were archived past the set days (30 default).
-We run it through our action to remove the image from storage and message from the database.
+The image files will be removed from storage and message models pruned from the database.
 - `--days=X` flag to set how many days in the past to start at.
 - `--now` flag to run immediately without dispatching jobs to queue.

 ---

 ### `php artisan messenger:purge:messages` | `--days=30`
 - Purge all soft deleted messages that were archived past the set days (30 default).
-We do not need to fire any additional events or load models into memory, just remove from the table, as this is not messages that are documents or images.
 - `--days=X` flag to set how many days in the past to start at.

 ---

 ### `php artisan messenger:purge:threads` | `--now` | `--days=30`
 - Purge all soft deleted threads that were archived past the set days (30 default).
-We run it through our action to remove the entire thread directory and sub files from storage and the thread from the database.
+The thread directories and sub files will be removed from storage and the thread models pruned from the database.
 - `--days=X` flag to set how many days in the past to start at.
 - `--now` flag to run immediately without dispatching jobs to queue.

 ---

 ### `php artisan messenger:purge:bots` | `--now` | `--days=30`
 - Purge all soft deleted bots that were archived past the set days (30 default).
-We run it through our action to remove the entire bot directory and sub files from storage and the bot from the database.
+The bot directories and sub files will be removed from storage and the bot models pruned from the database.
 - `--days=X` flag to set how many days in the past to start at.
 - `--now` flag to run immediately without dispatching jobs to queue.